GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/vpc/vm-external-ip-connectivity.md

   Areas Examined:

-  - VM Instance Status: Evaluates the VM's current state, performance - ensuring that it is running and not impaired by high CPU usage, insufficient memory, or disk space issues that might disrupt normal operations.
+  - VM Instance:
+      - Verify that the VM exists and is running

+  - VM Configuration:
-  - VM Configuration: Checks the source nic configuration on the VM if it has an External IP address or not.
+      - Checks the source nic configuration on the VM if it has an External IP address or not.

-  - GCE Network Connectivity Tests: Reviews applicable routing and firewall rules to verify that there are no network barriers preventing the VM from connection to an external IP address.
+  - VPC routes checks:
+      - Checks the VPC routing rules are configured to allow external connectivity

+  - VPC firewall and firewall policy checks:
+      - Checks the VPC firewall and firewall policies allow external connectivity.

+  - GCE Network Connectivity Tests:
+      - Runs a VPC network connectivity test and reports the result.

+  - NATGW Checks:
-  - NATGW Checks: For source nic without an External IP address, verify the VM is served by a Public NAT Gateway and check there are no issues on the NATGW.
+      - For source nics without an External IP address, verify the VM is served by a Public NAT Gateway and check there are no issues on the NATGW.

 ### Executing this runbook